 Lacto fermentation is a natural, biological process caused by beneficial microorganisms.
 Good bacteria cause a change in the make-up of food products, creating lactic acid lowering the pH (makes it acidic) and greatly increases the nutritional value of the fermented food.

-- Fermented food “chewed and digested” by microorganisms is highly bioavailable
+- Fermented food is “chewed and digested” by microorganisms and therefore highly bioavailable

 Consuming fermented foods benefits the entire digestive tract, boosts the immune system and helps the body to thrive.

 Lacto fermentation describes a biological process when microorganisms convert sugars in vegetables and milk into lactic acid.

 Lactic acid is very beneficial.
 And the more lactic acid present in food, the more acidic the taste will be.
 Lactic acid a the main reason why fermented food feels tangy and refreshing.